UnknownPug/matrix-algorithms/README.md

 ```
 Matrix Multiplication Program
-This program performs matrix multiplication of two square matrices.
+This program performs matrix multiplication of two matrices using different algorithms.
 Usage: ./matrix_mult [options]
 Options:
   --help    Display this help message
+  --copsmth Use Coppersmith Winograd Algorithm for multiplication (default)
+  --strassen Use Strassen's Algorithm for multiplication
 Description:
 After running the matrix_mult program, you will see the following interactive process in the terminal:
     - The program will prompt you to enter the dimensions of square matrices A and B.
     - After entering the dimensions of matrices A and B, the program will prompt you to enter the elements of both matrices in turn.
-- The program will display the actions of multiplication of numbers by each other and the matrix obtained after multiplication.
+    - The program will display the result of the multiplication.
     - The program will then exit.
 ```

-If you try calling another options that is not exist, you will get invalid message:
+If you try calling another option that does not exist, you will get an invalid message:
-``Unknown switch: [your written switch]``
+``Unknown command: [your written switch]``

 #### Scenario

 After running the program, you will see the following interactive process in the terminal:

 1) The program will prompt you to enter the dimensions of square matrices A and B.
 2) After entering the dimensions of matrices A and B, the program will prompt you to enter the elements of both matrices in turn.
-3) The program will display the actions of multiplication of numbers by each other and the matrix obtained after multiplication.
+3) The program will display the result of the multiplication.
 4) The program will then exit.

 #### Example: